Cycling Vietnam

 Meals Included: Breakfast, Lunch

 We cycle towards Dalat; the route is undulating with occasional climbs.
-Along the way we pass coffee and tea plantations, flower gardens and pine forests as we reach higher altitude.
+Along the way we pass coffee and tea plantations as well as flower gardens and pine forests as we reach higher altitude.
 We rejoin the bus before the road climbs steeply to the mountain town of Dalat.
-We spend approximately 3hr 30min on the bus today.
+We spend approx 3.5 hours on the bus today.

 Dalat is a pleasant hill station, formerly known as Le Petit Paris, and has been described as the most beautiful town in Vietnam.
 It was favoured by the French for its climate, and is now a popular honeymoon resort for the Vietnamese.